A Taste of Royal Ascot Restaurants 2025

 13th February 2025

-As Royal Ascot approaches this June, the excitement isn’t just for the races - it’s for the line-up of chefs.
-Lisa Barnard went for a preview taste of this year’s Royal Ascot restaurants at The Maine Mayfair and we’re serving up who’s bringing Michelin-star magic to this year’s feast, where fine dining meets horsepower.
+As Royal Ascot approaches this June, the excitement isn’t just about the racing - the line-up of 'stud' chefs may be the winning formula.
+Lisa Barnard went for a delicious preview tasting of Royal Ascot restaurants 2025 at The Maine Mayfair.
+We’re serving up who’s bringing Michelin-star magic to this year’s feast, where fine dining meets horsepower.
+With just 29 Michelin stars between them, from Raymond Blanc OBE to Yannick Alléno at his new pop-up, the food experiences are bound to set the pulses racing.

 Royal Ascot Restaurants 2025 - Tom Shepherd, Benoit Blin, Raymond Blanc and Simon Rogan

 The excitement of Royal Ascot isn’t just about world-class horse racing – it’s about the entire experience.
-And when it comes to food, this year’s line-up is nothing short of spectacular, featuring the finest culinary talent ever assembled at a sporting event.
-With a record-breaking 28 Michelin stars between them, the chefs in residence at Ascot are setting the bar higher than ever before.
-So, while you’re there to cheer on your favourite horse, prepare to indulge in a gastronomic journey this June that’ll make your taste buds race.
+When it comes to food, this year’s line-up is nothing short of spectacular, featuring the finest culinary talent ssembled at a sporting event.
+With a record-breaking 29 Michelin stars between them, the chefs in residence at Ascot are setting the bar high.
+So, while you’re there to back your favourite horse, prepare to indulge in a gastronomic journey this June that is likely to make your taste buds race.

 Royal Ascot Restaurants 2025 - parade ring restaurant